Should I Consider Having Weight Loss Surgery?

 - How often do patients have complications?
 What side effects are most common?

 - What is the surgeon's success rate?

 Don't rush into weight loss surgery.
-Most people take two years to think about it.
 Talk to family and friends.
 Talk to surgeons and to people at the hospital centers.
 Prepare yourself mentally and physically.
 Make sure you are committed to changing your lifestyle and to keeping the weight off forever.